github/docs/content/apps/creating-github-apps/authenticating-with-a-github-app/generating-a-json-web-token-jwt-for-a-github-app.md

 {% note %}

-**Note:** You must pass your App ID and /path/to/PEM as arguments when running this script.
+**Note:** You must pass your App ID and the file path where your private key is stored as arguments when running this script.

 {% endnote %}